The aim of FreeCEN is to provide free Internet searches of the 19th century UK census returns.

 - Place: The boundaries used by the census are not easy to visualise, often cross historic boundaries (e.g. including parts of two counties) and change name and shape - so even if you know the village or part of a town your ancestor might have resided in, choosing which census district to filter by is not easy, particularly for those unfamiliar with the geography of the 19th century.

 - The names used by people to record their place of birth are faithfully transcribed.
-But this also makes searching difficult, plus the person entering the data might know that their home village was in one county when they were born, and another at the time of the census, and chosen either.
-So we are looking into more choice of how you search, including a map-based search.
+This could also make searching difficult — the person supplying the information might have known that their home village was in one county when they were born, and another at the time of the census, and chosen either.
+So we are looking into more choice for how you search, including a map-based search.

 - Too much choice: it can be difficult to know which of the many fields you should fill in, in order to be able to identify the person you are seeking, but not rule them out due to something not being recorded quite as you might have expected (we are looking into Artificial Intelligence to solve this one for you).